Secrets of Rice and WaterVIEW EVENT DETAILS

 In a country otherwise known for automating so many processes, the sake brewing so intimately linked to the Japanese identity remains a question of an enormous amount of work and human know-how, that of the Tōji-san, the master brewer.
 Keeping long lineages of brewers alive, who pass on ancestral knowledge from father to son over centuries, make Sake also a human gateway to the past.

-Award-winning photographer Matthieu Zellweger joins us on April 12, 2018, for an introduction to the heritage of sake brewing followed by a sake tasting.
-Through his book Secrets of Rice and Water, he unveils in images and texts some of the lesser-known aspects of sake brewing.
+Matthieu Zellweger, award-winning photographer, joins us again on September 26, 2019 for an introduction to the heritage of sake brewing.
+The presentation will be followed by a sake tasting, during which Matthieu will surprise us with new sake-food combinations to explore.
+Furthermore, through his book Secrets of Rice and Water he unveils in images and texts some of the lesser-known aspects of sake brewing.

 Matthieu Zellweger is an award-winning photographer who grew up in French-speaking Switzerland.
 He specializes in public health and societal reportage.
 He is also a fully trained scientist with over 15 years of involvement in public health matters, and a graduate in International Political Economy.
 His images appeared in various magazines (New York Times, BBC World, Burn Magazine, Der Spiegel online, Le Temps, GEO, NZZ, l'Hebdo, l'Humanité, Jeune Afrique, Phosphore, l'Illustré, Animan).
 He is represented and distributed by Haytham Pictures/ REA Photo (Paris).